World Confederation of Labour

 The World Confederation of Labour (WCL) was an international labour organization founded in 1920 and based in Europe.
-Totalitarian governments of the 1930s repressed the federation and imprisoned many of its leaders, limiting operations until the end of World War II.
+Fascist governments of the 1930s repressed the federation and imprisoned many of its leaders, limiting operations until the end of World War II.
 In 2006 it became part of the International Trade Union Confederation (ITUC), ending its existence as an independent organization.

 History

 Founding

-The WCL was founded at The Hague in 1920 under the name of the International Federation of Christian Trade Unions (IFCTU) as a confederation of trade unions associated with the Christian Democratic parties of Europe.
+The WCL was founded in The Hague in 1920 under the name of the International Federation of Christian Trade Unions (IFCTU) as a confederation of trade unions associated with the Christian Democratic parties of Europe.
 Originally catering to Roman Catholic constituencies, the IFCTU was designed to provide an alternative to the secular trade unions in Europe at the time, basing its foundation on the Rerum novarum and the Quadragesimo anno.

 The first statutes adopted by the group proclaimed its intention to struggle not only for workers' labour rights, but also values like human dignity, democracy, and international solidarity.
 Jos Serrarens became the first secretary-general of the IFCTU; Joseph Scherrer was its first president.